 - Manual: Not keeping your hands on the wheel

 - Cognitive: Mental distraction to the point that other thoughts preclude you from driving safely

 Activities like using a cell phone, texting, and eating are solid examples of driving while distracted.
 Using in-vehicle technologies (such as navigation systems) can also be a source of distraction.
 Texting while driving is the most dangerous activity, as your entire focus is taken from the task at hand, and directing it towards another.

 Most insurance companies encourage you to turn off your cell phone while driving to avoid the temptation of answering a call or looking down at a text.
 However, that same smartphone can assist someone who has been involved in an accident.

 How Can Your Smartphone Help After a Gainesville Crash?

 After a Gainesville auto accident, it is easy to be unsure of what to do or how to act.
 In order to protect your rights, documenting when and where the accident took place, and who was involved, is crucial.

 Use your smartphone to keep track of this vital information for future use.
 Here are several ways for you to help yourself after being involved in an automobile collision:

-If you are involved in an automobile accident, you may be able to use your smartphone to take important photographs and to collect necessary information.
-After you contact the local authorities and your insurance company, it is important to speak to a Gainesville car accident attorney at Meldon Law who can determine if anyone caused or contributed toward your collision or if anyone is responsible for your losses.
-Call our office today for a free consultation at (352) 373-8000 or use our online form.
+If you are involved in an automobile accident, you may be able to use your smartphone to take important photographs and to collect the necessary information.
+After you contact the local authorities and your insurance company, it is important to speak to a Gainesville car accident attorney at Meldon Law who can determine if anyone caused or contributed to your collision or if anyone is responsible for your losses.
+Call our office today for a free consultation at 800-373-8000 or use our online form.